brittonp/BiTemporal/README.md

 # Project Title: BiTemporal

-A Python app to visually display an example bi-temporal data set.
+A Python app to represent an example bi-temporal data set in a chart.

 ## Motivation